2023–2025 Sundhnúkur eruptions: May–June 2024 eruption

-Initial geochemical data indicates that new and altered magma had accumulated beneath Svartsengi since early April 2024 when the land uplift began, leading up to the May–June eruption in 2024.
+Initial geochemical data indicates that new and altered magma had accumulated beneath Svartsengi since early April 2024 when the land uplift began, leading up to the May–June 2024 eruption.
 The magma, distinct from the one feeding the March–May eruption, likely gathered in a separate chamber within the middle crust and exhibited a low K_{2}O/TiO_{2} ratio during the May–June eruption, a first since the 2021 Fagradalsfjall eruption.
 Scientists believe the two magma systems under Svartsengi are interconnected deep within the Earth's crust.
 Two days after the May–June eruption began, sulfur dioxide levels in Edinburgh, Scotland spiked to 2,322 times higher than usual, the highest in about 50 years, due to strong North Atlantic winds.
 Despite the elevated gas levels, local authorities confirmed that there was no threat to the inhabitants of Edinburgh, situated approximately 1,368 km from the volcano.
 Such phenomena were observed during significant fissure eruptions in Iceland, like the 2014–2015 Bárðarbunga eruption in Holuhraun, which released nearly 12 e6m3 of sulfur dioxide over its six months of activity, surpassing Europe's total annual SO_{2} emissions and affecting multiple countries across the continent.

 The eruption spread rapidly during the first few hours, extending from Stóra-Skógfell in the north-west to Fiskidalsfjall /is/ mountain in the south-east, and reaching as far as Illahraun /is/, west of Grindavík.
 At its most intense, the eruption released a large amount of ash at the southern end of the fissure due to contact with accumulated groundwater from recent rain, resulting in numerous explosions and even more violent interactions than in the February 2024 eruption.
 Lava flowing towards Grindavík was deflected by protective barriers, but two of the three main roads leading to the town were cut off.
 Volcanic activity decreased on 30 May and stopped on 22 June.
 Lasting for 24 days, the eruption produced a volume of about 45 e6m3 and covered an area of 9.3 km2, making it the largest eruption in this series in all aspects at that time.
 This record was later beaten by the August–September 2024 eruption.